Reeb flows transverse to foliations

+for a large enough constant $C$ possibly depending on $d$, $g$, $f$, and $t$, but not on $n$.
+In \cref{eqn:ken}, we used \cref{prop:subcriticalint} on both $\kapprox$ and $e$.
+In \cref{eqn:ken2}, we used \cref{prop:sqrtestimate}.
+It follows that the formal series \cref{eqn:heatseries} converges uniformly and is indeed the heat kernel operator.
+The Dirichlet boundary condition is satisfied since $\kapprox(x,y,t)$ vanishes whenever $y\in \partial \Omega$.

+Finally, we need to check that the derivatives of $\Ko(1+\Err + \Err^2 \dots)$ with respect to variations of $g$ exist.
+Recall from \cref{prop:subcriticalint} that differentiating a Gaussian-type function with respect to $g$ does not change its order.
+Therefore, the derivatives of $\Ko\Err^n f$ with respect to $g$ have the same form as in \cref{eqn:ken} except that $\kapprox$ and $e$ are replaced with new Gaussian-type functions of the same order.
+Therefore, a similar bound applies and the series for the derivatives of $\Ko(1+\Err+\Err^2 \dots)$ converges.
+The corresponding integral kernels are the desired derivatives of the heat kernel with respect to variations of $g$. \end{proof}

-In the course of the proof, we will define another diffusion operator $\DD_{T,R,S}$ acting on transverse measures.
-These two operators should not be confused. \end{subsection} \begin{subsection}{Assorted notation} Given points $x,y$ on the universal cover of a leaf $\lambda$, let $d(x,y)$ denote the leafwise Riemannian distance between $x$ and $y$ in $\ucover \lambda$.
-We denote by $\star_2$ the leafwise Hodge star operator acting on $\Lambda^*(T^*F)$. \end{subsection}
+\end{subsection} \begin{subsection}{Assorted notation} Given points $x,y$ on the universal cover of a leaf $\lambda$, let $d(x,y)$ denote the leafwise Riemannian distance between $x$ and $y$ in $\ucover \lambda$.
+We use $\star_2$ to mean the leafwise Hodge star operator acting on $\Lambda^*(T^*F)$. \end{subsection}

 \end{section}